Published: 23 February 2026

 Time travel to medieval Nubia

-"Costumes of Authority" is the result of a two-year collaboration between University of Warsaw archaeologists and School of Form designers.
+"Costumes of Authority" is the result of a two-year collaboration between University of Warsaw — Dr. Karel Innemée, Dr. Magdalena Woźniak-Eusèbe, i and Prof. Dobrochna Zielińska — archaeologists and School of Form designers.
 It all started with the unique frescoes discovered in the Faras Cathedral back in the 1960s.

 The team Led by Dr. Agnieszka Jacobson-Cielecka turned flat, two-dimensional images into fully functional 3D forms.
 They carefully analyzed how the robes should be constructed, how heavy they should be, and how they would affect human movement.
-The designers used natural materials, dyed them by hand and applied decorative techniques inspired by traditional craftsmanship.
+The designers hand-dyed fabrics—linen, cotton, silk, and wool—with natural dyes originally used in Nubia, finishing them with hand-embroidered and printed details.
 This hands-on process allowed them to recreate five silhouettes: two kings, two royal mothers, and a bishop.

 Find out more about the project